Carnegie Mellon University

 You are eligible if you:

-• are a CMU undergraduate student - including freshmen - in a degree-granting program;
+• are a CMU undergraduate student -- including first-years -- in a degree-granting program;

 • are in good standing at the university (not on academic or disciplinary probation or suspension);

-• are not on a leave of absence when applying for SURG and/or are not planning to be on leave during the semester of the grant (please contact our office to discuss your leave);
+• are not on a leave of absence when applying for SURG and/or are not planning to be on leave during the academic year (please contact our office to discuss your leave);

 • have a faculty member who will meet with you throughout the semester and oversee your progress;